Chloë Grace Moretz: It's Awkward To Date Celebrities

 The decision not to join Taylor Swift’s squad — we didn’t know they were hiring — came about because she…identifies with the plight of the squadless.

 "No one really puts herself in the shoes of the girl that's not in the squad — and that was always me.
 I didn't go to school.
 I had all brothers.
-I was a dork," Moretz tells InStyle.
+I was a dork," Moretz tells InStyle UK.

 As for the Kim K controversy, Moretz is more than ready to embrace debate about the role of the nude selfie in overall societal health.

-She spoke out on these issues and more as the June cover star of InStyle.
+She spoke out on these issues and more as the June cover star of InStyle UK.
 For example, did you know that it’s awkward to date people that are also in the entertainment industry?

-"You already know what I look like in a bathing suit,” Moretz tells InStyle.
+"You already know what I look like in a bathing suit,” Moretz tells InStyle UK.
 “You know what I look like in a sex scene.
 You know what I look like when I say 'I love you' to someone.
 You've already seen it all.”

 Moretz says that dating Brooklyn Beckham presents especially unique problems.